goranzoranovic2910/archkata2024/storage/file_storege.md

-Full description here.
+Full description and ADRs here.
 High level one in README.md.